hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 2244

-Those whose efforts in the life of this world are wasted, while they think that they are doing good.”
+Those whose efforts in the life of this world are wasted, while they think that they are doing well.”

 # 2245